gildasmorvan/similar/similar-extendedKernel-examples/src/main/doc/densitycontrolledlife_example_README.txt

 		- "cell clusters" agents reside and computes the p value associated to the cluster.
 		- The environment manages the topology of the cell cluster grid.

-The main class of this simulation is the "DensityControledLifeMain" class from the "fr.lgi2a.similar.extendedkernel.examples.densitycontroledlife" package.
+The main class of this simulation is the "DensityControlledLifeMain" class from the "fr.lgi2a.similar.extendedkernel.examples.densitycontrolledlife" package.